 Wildcat Branch Falls

-With over a mile of trail that loops into the Mountain Bridge Wilderness Area, this trailhead can be a popular spot; be careful pulling in and out of the roadside parking area.
-However, you won’t have to go far to see the star attraction, as the 30ft waterfall is visible from the road.
+With over a mile of trail that loops into the Mountain Bridge Wilderness Area, this trailhead is a popular spot.
+Be careful pulling in and out of the roadside parking area.
+However, you won’t have to go far to see the star attraction: a 30-foot waterfall visible from the road.
 The shallow pool at the base is a popular swimming hole on hot summer days!

 Bald Rock Heritage Preserve